josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 → small task
 → criminal intermediary
 → access broker
-→ contractor or proxy
+→ contractor
-→ state customer
+→ commissioner or customer
+→ end user or beneficiary
 ```

 Each layer may see only the layer next to it.